DylanYoan/responsive-landing-page-headphones-Start-project-from-scratch/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-Join the channel to see more videos like this.
-[Bedimcode](https://www.youtube.com/c/Bedimcode)

 ![](/preview.png)